tomaarsen/module_dependencies/README.md

 from module_dependencies import Module from pprint import pprint

-# Count attepts to find 1000 imports in Python files
+# Attempt to find 1000 imports of the "nltk" module
-# and 1000 imports in Jupyter Notebooks
+# in both Python files and Jupyter Notebooks each
 module = Module("nltk", count="1000")
 print(module.usage())
 module.plot()